danijar/computer-game/README.md

 This is a modular game engine architecture for grounded cross platform graphics applications.
 It provides managers for messaging, entities and automatedly storing them in databases.
 Additionally, it provides functionality for unified logging, scripting, file access and asset management.
 Currently implemented modules cover OpenGL rendering, physics simulation, text drawing, skydome, character control, voxel based terrain and more.

-The application is thought out, designed and written by Danijar Hafner.
+The application is thought out and written by Danijar Hafner.

 Screenshot
 ----------